 Next, you will then categorize each expense.
 It can be food, utilities, mortgage, car, loans, etc. By the time you are done, you will see that pattern where the bulk of your money is going.

 Now that you know your total income and your total expenses subtract total expenses from the total revenue, and the difference should be the left-over of your monthly income.

-If this number is not NEGATIVE, Congratulations!
+If this number is POSITIVE, Congratulations!
 You are doing good in spending.
 You still need to create a budget in that way you will know what to do with your leftover money.

 If the resulting number is NEGATIVE, don’t panic!
 That’s why we are going to do budgeting to make sure you are spending wisely.

 Now, go back to the categories of your expenses and categorize them further into Two categories, fixed and variable.

 Fixed expenses, expenses that you cannot change like savings, mortgage, car loan, student loan, utilities, etc.